 - Participants on treatment with mucolytics unless on stable therapy for >6 months

-This study investigates airway inflammation in individuals aged 40 to 85 years with Chronic Obstructive Pulmonary Disease (COPD).
-COPD is a lung condition that makes it hard to breathe due to narrowed airways.
-The purpose is to compare the effects of an investigational medication given as an injection under the skin with a placebo, focusing on airway inflammation, resistance, and remodeling, including mucus plugging.
-The study also examines how these factors relate to lung function, exacerbations, and quality of life.
+The purpose of this study is to investigate airway inflammation in individuals with Chronic Obstructive Pulmonary Disease (COPD).
+This study will compare the effects of an investigational medication and a placebo on airway inflammation, resistance, and remodeling, which includes mucus plugging.
+It will also examine how these factors relate to lung function, exacerbations, and quality of life in participants aged 40 to 85 years.

 - Study timelines and visits: The study will last up to 40 weeks.
 The study requires 9 visits.